Bylaws

 Openly hostile communication or behaviour prejudiced against or directed towards either an individual or a group on any basis shall be grounds for punitive action by the Leadership Council, including expulsion and banning.
 General statements of personal opinion, when not done in a hostile or destructive way, and when not considered discriminatory on the basis of the criteria above, are permissible.

-Organisers of public and semipublic activities have the right to ask an individual to leave if, at the organiser(s)’s sole discretion that individual is deemed to be acting in an inappropriate manner.
+Behaviour deemed by any Member to constitute sexual harassment, intimidation or threat shall be grounds for punitive action by the Leadership Council, including expulsion and banning.
+Organisers of public and private activities have the right to ask an individual to leave if, at the organiser(s)’s sole discretion that individual is deemed to be acting in an inappropriate manner.
 Also, anyone deemed or perceived to be a threat to the Grove, any Member of the Grove, or a Guest at a Grove event may be asked to leave any Grove event.

-All organisers of public and semipublic Dancing Lights Grove activities shall make efforts to facilitate the participation of differently-abled individuals.
+All organisers of public and private Dancing Lights Grove activities shall make efforts to facilitate the participation of differently-abled individuals.
 Nonetheless, all aspirants to any given rank or position must be able to meet all the relevant qualifications previously determined for said rank or position, unless the Leadership Council shall rule otherwise in a particular instance.

-Article 13.
+Article 12.
 Expulsion, Suspension, or Resignation of Members and Officers

-2. Removal from Office.
-An officer who is not fulfilling the requirements of office may be removed by a majority vote of all Full Grove Members.
+1. Removal from Office.
+An officer who is not fulfilling the requirements of office may be removed by a majority vote of all Members.
 Said officer shall be sent a formal written notification, including the location and time of the vote, 30 days prior to the vote.
 Individuals who have been removed from office by this process may not run for any Grove office for three years unless the Leadership Council deems otherwise.
 Once the Leadership Council rescinds its prohibition, the individual can run for any Grove office.
 The requirements of office are considered to include behaving in a manner that exemplifies the standards of behaviour placed on any member of Dancing Lights Grove, as expressed elsewhere in these bylaws.

-3. Suspension and Expulsion.
-A member may be suspended or expelled from Dancing Lights Grove by a majority vote of the entire Leadership Council.
+1. Suspension and Expulsion.
+A Member may be suspended or expelled from Dancing Lights Grove by a majority vote of the entire Leadership Council.
 Suspensions or expulsions can occur if a member is deemed acting and/or behaving inappropriately as a representative of Dancing Lights Grove.
 Suspensions shall be for a period of a year and a day, unless otherwise specified by the Leadership Council, with reviews occurring quarterly throughout.
-A member under consideration for suspension or expulsion must be notified in writing outlining the reasons for the consideration, as well as the location and time of the vote, 30 days prior to that vote.
+A Member under consideration for suspension or expulsion must be notified in writing outlining the reasons for the consideration, as well as the location and time of the vote, 30 days prior to that vote.
 Suspended or expelled members may not hold office or act in any way as representatives of Dancing Lights Grove, and have no right to receive any Grove publications.

 At the time of suspension or banning, the Leadership Council shall state the specific conditions under which (at the future determination of the Leadership Council) the suspension or ban shall be revoked.
 These may include, for example, the restitution of a specified sum of money, or a demonstration on the part of the person in question that they have understood the nature of their offence and have ceased the specified objectionable behaviours that provoked the action.

-Article 14.
+Article 13.
 Exceptions to the Bylaws and Amendments